Madison, Wisconsin: Architecture

 The height of Madison's skyline is limited by a state law that restricts building heights in the downtown area.
-All buildings within one mile (1.6 km) of the Wisconsin State Capitol have to be less than 1032.8 ft above sea level to preserve the view of the building in most areas of the city.
-The Wisconsin State Capitol dome was modeled after the dome of the U.S. Capitol, and was erected on the high point of the isthmus.
+All buildings within one mile (1.6 km) of the Wisconsin State Capitol have to be less than 1032.8 ft above sea level to preserve the view of the building from most areas of the city.
+The State Capitol dome was modeled after the dome of the United States Capitol and was erected on the high point of the isthmus.
 Capitol Square is located in Madison's urban core.